drlivsi/HandMadeNews/README.md

 }
 ```

-Note:
-- Both connection strings differ only by the server (we need 127.0.0.1 for applying EF-migrations)
-- Sending images to Telegram is disabled by default.
+Note: Sending images to Telegram is disabled by default.
 To enable it, you need to specify the Telegram ApiKey and manually create 2 Telegram channels

 **3. Create file src\.env**